AlexPBradley/GIPHY-Web-App/README.md

 ```

 # Use
 See trending Gifs dislpayed on https://giphy.com/ or search to see your favorites.
+Click to enlarge Gif for a better view.

 ![Giphy-home!](./src/styles/images/giphy-home.png)
 ![Giphy-tablet!](./src/styles/images/giphy-tablet.png)